 Computers are integral to today’s society.
-We use them for virtually everything.
-Work, entertainment, connecting with friends, you name it – you probably use a computer to do it.
-Computers are incredibly powerful machines that are capable of completing amazing tasks.
-This begs the question, how much electricity is your PC consuming?
+They are incredibly powerful machines that are capable of completing amazing tasks.
+This begs the question: how much electricity is your PC consuming?
+This means learning to measure PC power consumption using a PC power calculator.

 Why Do You Need to Measure Your PC’s Power Consumption?